ivoras/gomagiclink/README.md

 ## Session

-* From an `AuthUserRecord`, generate a session ID with `GenerateSessionId()`, send to browser, e.g. as a HTTP cookie, or a Bearer token
+* Generate a session ID with `GenerateSessionId()`, send to browser, e.g. as a HTTP cookie, or a Bearer token
 * Each time the browser sends back the session ID, verify it with `VerifySessionId()`.
 It will return an `AuthUserRecord` if successful.